 Though plants are important to the lake, overabundant plants can negatively affect fish populations, fishing and other recreational activities.
 Rooted plant populations increase in abundance as nutrient concentrations increase in the lake.
 As lakes become more eutrophic rooted plant populations increase.
-They are rarely a problem in oligotrophic lakes, only occasionally a problem in mesotrophic lakes, sometimes a problem in eutrophic lakes, and often a problem in hypereutrophic lakes.
+They are rarely a problem in oligotrophic lakes, only occasionally a problem in mesotrophic lakes, sometimes a problem in eutrophic lakes.